pebreo/pebreo.github.io/midgame/part1-ose.md

 Fast forward to 1991, and enter Linus Torvalds, a Finnish student who wasn't following the script.
 He wasn't consumed by building the next big thing; he just wanted a free Unix-like kernel for his own machine.
 What he created, however, resonated with a global audience.
 The magic of Linux lay in its open-source nature.
 Unlike its closed counterparts, it wasn't a walled garden.
 Anyone could tinker, modify, and distribute the kernel freely.
 This unleashed a global army of developers.
 Each contributor brought a unique perspective, and Linux evolved into a powerful, versatile OS.

 Today, Linux dominates the server landscape, the invisible engine powering everything from routers to supercomputers.
 It even lurks beneath the hood of Android smartphones, a testament to its adaptability.

-While it might not be the perfect fit for everyone, Linux remains a powerful, free alternative with a passionate community that thrives on the beautiful messiness of open-source collaboration.
-It's a reminder, as Epstein argues, that the most transformative ideas often emerge from the fringes, from those willing to embrace the unexpected and forge their own path.

 ## Upgrading hardware development
 What if we could emulate the succedx in open source softwars to hardware?
-Enter Open Source Ecology.

 The open-source revolution wasn't confined to the digital realm.
 It spilled over into the world of hardware, sparking a movement that echoed the same spirit of collaboration and innovation.
 Here's the gist: